Engin-Boot/no-oggy-in-cs-silent18knight/README.md

 ## Method

-The approach is to iterate throuth the complete list of strings comparing each stringand if it starts with "oggy" remove it.
+The approach is to iterate throuth the complete list of strings comparing each string and if it starts with "oggy" remove it.